tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 #### Mighty Stunning

-(One-handed blunt 1d6 melee weapon – recharge 16+)
+One-handed Blunt 1d6 Melee Weapon

-When you roll a natural even hit with this weapon and have more hit points than the target, that creature is also stunned until the end of its next turn.
+_Recharge 16+:_ When you roll a natural even hit with this weapon and have more hit points than the target, that creature is also stunned until the end of its next turn.

 **Quirk:** Warns of impending doom.